 Caption Color State Description PWR Green Green Green On Blinking Fast blinking The router is booting up.
 The router booted up and is ready.
 The router firmware is being updated.
 USR Green The function of this LED is user-defined.
 DI Green On The binary input is active.
 DO Green On The binary output is active.
 DAT Green Blinking Cellular communication is in progress.
 SIG Green On Blinking Fast blinking Good cellular signal.
 Fair cellular signal.
 Poor cellular signal.
 TECH Green On Blinking Fast blinking The active SIM uses 4G technology.
 The active SIM uses 3G technology.
 The active SIM uses 2G technology.
-SIM Green On Fast blinking SIM is active for the cellular connection.
+SIM Green On Blinking Fast blinking SIM1 is active for the cellular connection.
+SIM2 is active for the cellular connection.
 A SIM issue (missing card or PIN not entered).
-ETH0 Green Green On Off Selected 100 Mbps bit rate.
+ETH0 ETH1 Green Green On Off Selected 100 Mbps bit rate.
 Selected 10 Mbps bit rate.
-ETH0 Orange Orange Orange On Blinking Off The network cable is connected.
+ETH0 ETH1 Orange Orange Orange On Blinking Off The network cable is connected.
 Data transmission.
 The network cable is not connected.

-Table 8: LED Status Indication
+Table 10: LED Status Indication

-2.7 Reset Functions
+2.8 Reset Functions